zhengxwen/HIBAG/README.md

 * Kernel Version: v1.4
 * modify the kernel to support the GPU extension
 * develop a complementary R package ([HIBAG.gpu](https://github.com/zhengxwen/HIBAG.gpu)) for GPU computing
+* The kernel v1.4 outputs exactly the same parameter estimates as v1.3, and the model training with v1.4 is 1.2 times faster than v1.3.

 ### Changes in Bioconductor Version (since v1.3.0):